KxSystems/docs/docs/wp/surveillance-latency/index.md

 RDB | Receives messages from a ticker plant and stores them in in-memory tables which are written to disk at the end of the day
 HDB | Stores historical messages in date partitions

 In addition, we have introduced a number of alert-engine processes subscribing to the tickerplant into the standard TP framework.
 Altogether, we have 16 alert engines, performing the tests on the four different coding approaches running at four different execution points.
 They all publish any discovered violations to an Alert Monitor process where the alerts can be viewed.
-Over all of these processes, we have made a master process that starts the rest of the processes up, monitors their responsiveness and shuts them down at the end of the test and constructs a summary of timings and stores them in csv format so that they can be inspected afterwards.
+Over all of these processes, we have made a primary process that starts the rest of the processes up, monitors their responsiveness and shuts them down at the end of the test and constructs a summary of timings and stores them in CSV format so that they can be inspected afterwards.

 This framework is for the purposes of experimenting only and we do not suggest that this is an optimal TP setup for the above processes.
 Potentially we could have placed chained ticker plants between the main parent ticker plant and the alert engines.